Cultural property radiography: Implementation

 Radiography has been used with human dry bones to diagnose pathologies, demonstrate trauma and assist age estimation through dentition eruption status.

 X-rays have been employed to analyze what is under the wrappings of mummies.
-In addition to providing images of the bones within, X-rays have revealed the location of jewellry and other objects that were buried with the body without disturbing the wrappings.
+In addition to providing images of the bones within, X-rays have revealed the location of jewelry and other objects that were buried with the body without disturbing the wrappings.

 The Herculaneum papyri that survived the Vesuvius disaster were excavated and researchers have used X-rays to read their contents.
 Previous methods involved slowly unrolling the papyrus, which damaged much of the scrolls, some beyond repair.

 X-ray technology was used to quickly identify individual coins uncovered in a single container.
 Researchers did not have to wait for slower, traditional conservation methods to separate and decipher the coins.

 X-rays were among the imaging techniques used to uncover lost text on the Archimedes Palimpsest, which is in the collection of the Walters Museum in Baltimore, Maryland.
-The museum spearheaded an extensive research project on the palimpsest that employed various imaging techniques including ultraviolet, infrared, and x-radiography.
+The museum spearheaded an extensive research project on the palimpsest that employed various imaging techniques including ultraviolet, infrared, and X-radiography.

 The heavily corroded Antikythera mechanism, which was uncovered from a shipwreck at the beginning of the 20th century, has been X-rayed several times in an effort to understand how it works.